Original Research ARTICLE

 Figure 3.
 Combinatorial regulation of targets genes.
 All the interactions are supported by low-throughput experiments.
 (A) Distribution of the number of TFs per target gene.
 The two targets controlled by most TFs in A. nidulans are indicated.
 The seven targets controlled by most TFs in N. crassa encode glycoside hydrolases.
 (B) TFs regulating the expression of amdS in A. nidulans.
 The nodes and arrows are styled as indicated in the legend of Figure 2.

 Twelve and eight TFs were identified as autoregulating TFs in A. nidulans and N. crassa, respectively (Table S2).
-Specifically, in A. nidulans, AbaA, BrlA, QutA, PacC, StuA, and AreA activate, while QutR, CreA, and HapB repress, their own expression.
+Specifically, in A. nidulans, AlcR (Lockington et al., 1987), AbaA, BrlA, QutA, PacC, StuA, and AreA activate, while QutR, CreA, and HapB repress, their own expression.
 Also, WC-1, CPC-1, ACR-2, QA-1F, and FL activate their own expression in N. crassa.
 These autoregulations might enhance or attenuate the regulatory outputs of TFs in response to environmental changes.
-In addition, VosA, CpcA, AlcR in A. nidulans and PACC, CYS-3, SRE in N. crassa can bind to their own promoters, while the consequent regulatory effects have not been clarified through low-throughput experiments.
+In addition, VosA and CpcA in A. nidulans and PACC, CYS-3, SRE in N. crassa can bind to their own promoters, while the consequent regulatory effects have not been clarified through low-throughput experiments to our knowledge.

 We observed 93 and 46 regulatory interactions between TFs (i.e., regulation of a TF by another TF) in A. nidulans and N. crassa, respectively (Table S2).
 In total, 37 and 22 TFs can be regulated by other TFs, respectively.
 Although the strength and biological function of most of these regulatory cascades remain unknown, they might amplify, integrate, or sequentially transduce upstream signals in transcriptional regulation.